Heart Disease: Take Steps to Lower Your Risk

 Consider the following ways to lower your risk:

 - Know your numbers.
-Take advantage of low-cost ways to evaluate your cardiovascular system through programs like Planet Heart and HeartSmart.
+Take advantage of low-cost ways to evaluate your cardiovascular system through programs like Planet Heart.
 Register for a heart screening.

 - Exercise three times a week.
 Sustained cardiovascular exercise reduces your risk.
 Aim for 30 minutes of moderate intensity aerobic activity (such as walking quickly or riding a bike) five times a week, or 75 minutes of vigorous-intensity aerobic activity (such as running), or a mix of both, which are the recommendations from the Centers for Disease Control and Prevention.